Glenleigh Estate

-Glenleigh Estate is a heritage-listed private residence located at 427 Mulgoa Road in the western Sydney suburb of Regentville in the City of Penrith local government area of New South Wales, Australia.
+Glenleigh Estate is a heritage-listed private residence located at 427 Mulgoa Road in the outer western Sydney suburb of Regentville, New South Wales, Australia.
 It was designed by William Wilkinson Wardell and built from 1882 to 1884 by Mr Willis and Mr James Buchanan.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Ewan family and the construction of 'Glenleigh'

 James Ewan was born in 1843 near Edinburgh.
 After the Grand Tour of Europe, his family immigrated to Sydney in 1849, where his father was appointed headmaster of the York Street Free Church of Scotland school.
 In 1854 James' sister Elizabeth married John Frazer, who owned a successful wholesale grocery business.
 Three years later the family ties resulted in James obtaining a position as a clerk in the warehouse.
 Soon after, Ewan's second sister married William Mason, who was invited to become a partner in Frazer and Co.
 In 1869, at the age of 26, Ewan became a partner in the firm, brought about by the death of Manson and Frazer's poor health.
 In the same year a friend of Frazer's, James Watson, bought a quarter share in the company.
 The family ties were further cemented when Watson married Ewan's last sister, Margaret in 1871.
 In the same year Ewan became engaged to Marion Reid, daughter of Reverend John Reid and sister of future Prime Minister of Australia George Houston Reid.

 With these three directors Frazer and Co. became the largest and most successful shipping merchants and importers.
 The Company assured Ewan's wealth, although he became director of the United Insurance Company and the Waratah Coal Company.
 He was also director and then chairman of the Australasian Steam Navigation Company In addition he was a magistrate, honorary treasurer of Sydney Hospital and a member of several charities.
 Despite all this, Ewan shied away from public life.

 In 1881 James Ewan purchased 99 acre at Regentville, near Penrith, from the former Sir John Jamison (Regentville) Estate.
 Ewan commissioned eminent architect W. W. Wardell to design Glenleigh.
 Previously living in Darling Point, Woollahra, Ewan's health was failing and it is thought to have prompted his move to the celebrated clean air of the Blue Mountains foothills.
 By then Marion had given birth to six of their eight children, all of whom were under the age of eight.